- Arctic & The Environment

 Back to Top Nav

-The Institute of Arctic Studies at Dartmouth leads a project funded by the National Science Foundation called Partnerships for polar science education and outreach in Greenland (JSEP).
+The Institute of Arctic Studies at Dartmouth leads a project funded by the National Science Foundation called Partnerships for polar science education and outreach in Greenland (JSEP) and Antarctica (JASE).
 This project supports fully-funded opportunities for U.S. high school students and Dartmouth graduate students to travel to the polar regions and participate in hands-on and inquiry-based science activities.

-Each summer, students from all three countries spend 3 weeks in Greenland for a two-part JSEP experience.
+Each summer, high school students from the U.S., Greenland, and Denmark spend 3 weeks in Greenland for a two-part JSEP experience.
 First, they spend two weeks in Kangerlussuaq, Greenland for the Greenland-led Kangerlussuaq Science Field School.
 During the third week, students travel to Summit Camp, an American research base that sits at 10,000 feet atop the Greenland Ice Sheet, for the Dartmouth-led Science Education Week.

 Travel, accommodations, and meals are provided at no cost to participants.
-Students must provide regular clothing, including a sturdy pair of hiking boots/shoes and rain gear.
 Extreme cold weather outerwear is supplied by the program during travel to Summit Station.

 Dartmouth faculty and graduate students with extensive experience in field science in polar regions lead inquiry-based education modules during Science Education Week.
 Dartmouth educators have a strong working knowledge of science and logistics in Greenland, and they have been deeply engaged in polar research there for many years, including in aquatic and terrestrial ecosystems, glaciology, and climate science.
 Their depth of knowledge and innovative teaching experience makes for a fun and informative week.